tidwall/evio/README.md

 `evio` is an event driven networking framework that is fast and small.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than the standard Go [net](https://golang.org/pkg/net/) package.
 It works in a similar manner as [libuv](https://github.com/libuv/libuv) and [libevent](https://github.com/libevent/libevent).

-The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling, but without having to interop with Cgo.
-My hope is to use this as a foundation for [Tile38](https://github.com/tidwall/tile38) and a future L7 proxy for Go.
+The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling.
+My hope is to use this as a foundation for [Tile38](https://github.com/tidwall/tile38) and a future L7 proxy for Go... and a bunch of other stuff.

 ## Features

 - Very fast single-threaded event loop design
-- Simple API.
-Only one entrypoint and eight events
+- Simple API
 - Low memory usage
 - Supports tcp4, tcp6, and unix sockets
 - Allows multiple network binding on the same event loop
-- Has a flexible ticker event
+- Flexible ticker event
-- Support for non-epoll/kqueue operating systems by simulating events with the net package.
+- Fallback for non-epoll/kqueue operating systems by simulating events with the [net](https://golang.org/pkg/net/) package.

 ## Getting Started